Interim Continuity of Operations Plan (COOP) OVERVIEW

 It will be staffed twenty-four (24) hours per day.
 The ranking incident commander will be in charge.
 All activities within the area of the emergency will be directed by the Emergency Operation Center.
 Assisting agencies will establish a chain of command parallel to CCRI’s chain of command at both the EOC and the Institutional Operations Centers.
 CCRI personnel will work through a chain of command and assisting agency personnel will work through their chain of command.
 Crossover of authority will take place at the EOC.
 However, assisting agency staff must be responsive at their respective locations to technical supervision of individual tasks.
 They should also be responsive to facility administrators at each location.

-The Incident Commander (IC) is the Chief of College Police.
-In his/her absence the succession of authority transfers to the Deputy Chief of College Police, Captain, Shift Commander and then to the Dean of Administration.
+The Incident Commander (IC) is the Chief of Campus Police.
+In his/her absence the succession of authority transfers to the Deputy Chief of Campus Police, Captain, Shift Commander and then to the Dean of Administration.

-The Deputy Incident Commander is the Deputy Chief of College Police.
+The Deputy Incident Commander is the Deputy Chief of Campus Police.
 In his/her absence, the Captain, Shift Commander of the effected Campus, to the Dean of Administration.

 The Incident Commander and Deputy incident Commander will directly oversee the following Chiefs/sections: